DigitalCoreNZ/hashnode/cltcpnuz2000409kyaq77bf9q.md

 # What is Curl?

-`curl` is a command-line utility for transferring data from, or to, a server.
-With `curl`, you can download (or upload) data using a various, supported protocols. `curl` provides a number of options allowing you to resume transfers, limit the bandwidth, access proxy support, apply user authentication, and much more.
+Curl is a command-line utility that is used to transfer data from, or to, a server.
+Curl provides a number of options, including:

-Curl supports the following protocols:
+* Resuming transfers,

+* User authentication,

+* Bandwidth limiting,

+* Proxy support, and

+* Much more.

+With curl, you can download (or upload) data using a supported protocol, such as:

 * DICT,